TravelSizedLions/kleptool-package-manager/README.md

 Why include a language that's exclusively tied to a single GUI application?

 Because it's tied to a single GUI application.

-MATLAB is an interesting ecosystem to consider, because unlike most languages in this review of ecosystems, many users of MATLAB don't even consider themselves software engineers.
-Instead, they're often researchers in fields such as aerospace engineering.
-However, they still share many of the same problems as more general purpose languages and development contexts when it comes to dependencies and re-using 3rd party code.
+MATLAB illustrates how ubiquitous the need for dependency management is.
+It's an interesting ecosystem to consider, because unlike most languages in this review of ecosystems, many users of MATLAB don't even consider themselves software engineers.
+Instead, they're often researchers dedicated to fields such as aerospace engineering, and don't generally have a need to deploy code they've written.
+However, MATLAB users still share many of the same problems as more common languages and development contexts when it comes to sourcing and resolving dependencies and re-using 3rd party code.

-MATLAB uses "toolboxes"  to describe it's formulation of libraries.
+MATLAB uses "toolboxes"  to describe it's version of libraries.
 There's no mainstream package manager and there isn't much by the way of packaging or distribution.
-It's not at all uncommon for MATLAB users to *email zipfiles* to coworkers in order to share their own code or code taken from 3rd parties.
+It's not at all uncommon for MATLAB users to *email zipfiles* to coworkers in order to share their own code or code taken from 3rd parties, and collaboration is typically limited to single research teams.

 Similar to the circle of game engines and games development, the MATLAB IDE has as of April 2020 added an [addons explorer](https://www.mathworks.com/videos/add-on-explorer-106745.html) where developers can browse for and install verified third party toolboxes.
 The alternative to using this proprietary solution is to browse for privately curated collections of toolboxes on sites like GitHub ([example-1](https://github.com/Matlab-Toolbox),  [example-2](https://github.com/mikecroucher/awesome-MATLAB),  [example-3](https://github.com/gpeyre/matlab-toolboxes)) and manage installing the toolboxes yourself.
 However, the size, quality, and maintenance status of both the collection and its individual constituents isn't guaranteed.

+An additional complication that's common to other languages is upgrades to MATLAB itself.
+Version upgrades of MATLAB's IDE and language can introduce breaking changes that go undeclared, and that invalidate existing versions of libraries.
+On top of this, MATLAB does not use semantic versioning in its own releases.
+This means that, just like more traditional languages, even MATLAB would stand to benefit from a system in which users can define dependencies and request particular versions of them.

 ### Patterns and Takeaways